1000nettles/foundry-magic-l10n/README.md

 ## Known Limitations

 * Only **ONE** individual can be running translation jobs at one time.
 We're aware this is an insane limitation, and we're working on getting the quota limits increased. 🙈 Sorry!
 You're welcome to try running the `run` command and seeing if the service is currently available for you.
-* Injecting dynamic values into translation strings not currently supported.
-For example "My name is {user}"... "{user}" is parsed by the translator as a word
 * Jobs take 15 - 20 minutes to run - just how AWS Translate's batch processing works, even for smaller amounts of text
 * Only a subset of languages (see above)